LibreTexts/ngshare/api-specifications.md

 * 404 Instructor not found

 #### DELETE /api/instructor/&lt;course_id&gt;/&lt;instructor_id&gt;
-*Remove a course instructor (instructors only)*
+*Remove a course instructor (root)*

-Submissions of the instructor are not removed (visible to other instructors).
+Submissions of the instructor are not removed.

 ##### Response
 ```javascript